-You cannot currently define more than one interface Tx as a source in Cisco IOS on the Catalyst 6500 (see CSCdy22529).
+Prior to CSCdy22529 being fixed, you could not define more than one interface Tx as a source in Cisco IOS on the Catalyst 6500.
 SPAN Tx is used in this chapter because it simplifies the integration with the FWSM as it is documented later in this chapter.
 SPAN Tx is affected by the well-known bug CSCeg53944, which causes generation of duplicate frames for multicast traffic.